jeverley/dscpclassify/README.md

 	list dest_port '853'
 	list dest_port '5353'
 	option class 'cs5'
+	option counter '0'
 ```
 The OpenWrt firewall syntax is outlined here https://openwrt.org/docs/guide-user/firewall/firewall_configuration

+The counter option can be enabled to count the number of matched connections for a rule.

 ## SQM configuration